• Document Up to Date

 Run Deployments

 Crafter Deployer has an option of running scheduled deployments for a target (deployment.scheduling.enabled), which is enabled by default, but if you want to manually trigger a deployment, you just need to call the API endpoint deployTarget (or deployAllTargets).
 This will start the deployment if the request is correct.
-To watch the progress of a scheduled or a manually triggered deployment, check the Deployer log.
+To watch the progress of a scheduled or manually triggered deployment, check the Deployer log.
 When the deployment has finished, and the target has a fileOutputProcessor in the deployment pipeline, a CSV file with the final result of that particular deployment will be written under ./logs (or CRAFTER_HOME/logs/deployer).

 Processed Commits